-Machine learning and facial recognition technology
+Machine learning and its application to face recognition

 What is machine learning?